GoogleCloudPlatform/cloud-hackathons/hacks/recaptcha-cloudarmor-security/solutions.md

     ![Enterprise Keys](images/recaptcha-vm-login.png)

-1. Use `gcloud compute scp` from the Cloud Shell and upload `student-resources.zip` (it should've already been uploaded to the Cloud Shell from the Google Space's Files tab) to the VM.
+1. Use `gcloud compute scp` from the Cloud Shell and upload `student-files.zip` (it should've already been uploaded to the Cloud Shell from the Google Space's Files tab) to the VM.

     ```bash
-    gcloud compute scp student-resources.zip lb-backend-instance-group-f6z7:~ --zone us-central1-a
+    gcloud compute scp student-files.zip lb-backend-instance-group-f6z7:~ --zone us-central1-a
     ```

 1. SSH to the VM and unzip the file into the root html folder: